How much do surrogates make?

 How do I know what fee is best for me to put on my screening form?

 We have recommended limits.
 Your social worker will discuss a suggested fee with you if you are unsure.
 She will also talk with you about the added fees you will receive, such as multiple pregnancy, caesarean section, travel allowance, maternity clothing, invasive procedures, transfer fee, signing bonus, monthly miscellaneous fees, and other fees you may require.
-Below is a list of our standard fees.
+Review our surrogate compensation and benefits here.

 I've submitted my detailed screening forms and pictures.
 What should I do next?